emodjeska/osticket-prereqs/README.md

 ![image](https://github.com/emodjeska/osticket-prereqs/assets/143763072/9bb534cb-34fd-4ff7-bc19-9cd170f3f87d)

 Now that we have downloaded IIS, we can download PHP Mangager, Rewrite Module, along with a few other downloads.
 These programs allow a simplifed installation workflow for installing common open source web applications, like osTicket.
 We are going to install PHP Mangaer, Rewrite Admin, and VC_redist, mysql5.5.62, and the various versions of PHP from a folder found in the simple list below.
-Note, when you install the PHP folder, you will have to Unzip the folder by right clicking it and export its contents into the C:/ PHP folder (Create directory by creating a PHP folder within the Windows C folder.
+Note, when you install the PHP folder, you will have to unzip the folder by right clicking it and exporting its contents into the C:/ PHP folder (Create directory by creating a PHP folder within the Windows C folder).
 Finally, download osticket onto your system.
 All these downloads can be found on the simple list found here.

 https://docs.google.com/document/d/12QH7yrsaiUfYNOgZK7KgTSZQSJ-HYTSVcGFildWMRig/edit#bookmark=id.cajb4ktub1km
 </p>